 Whether a cell used for a clone produces a specific type of tissue, a specific organ, or an entire organism depends on the potential of the cell—that is, how highly the cell has developed into a particular type of tissue.
 For example, certain cells called stem cells have the potential to produce a wide variety of tissue types or even possibly an entire organism.
 Stem cells are unique because, unlike other cells, they have not yet changed into specific types of tissues.
 Other cells have changed and become specialized.
 They can develop into only specific tissue types such as brain or lung tissue.
 This process of specialization is called differentiation.
 Stem cells have stimulated interest because of their potential to generate tissue that can replace diseased or damaged tissues.
 Because stem cells tend to be less differentiated, they can thus potentially replace a wide or unlimited variety of types of tissue.

-Scientists are able on a limited basis to change (edit) the deoxyribonucleic acid (DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
-Chromosomes are structures within cells... read more ) within a living cell.
+Scientists are able on a limited basis to change (edit) the deoxyribonucleic acid (DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body or the code for functional ribonucleic... read more ) within a living cell.
 That is, they are able to remove, add, or modify a specific segment of DNA.
 Newer advances have allowed better control over exactly which segment of DNA is removed and where a new segment is placed.
 This control is important because a major goal of this process is to be able to replace an abnormal gene with a normal one, and this requires precise control.
 Removing the wrong piece of DNA could be dangerous or fatal.

 CRISPR–Cas9 gene editing (clustered regularly interspaced short palindromic repeats–CRISPR-associated protein 9) is a newer, more efficient technique for editing the mutated DNA sequence of a gene.
 This technique is still in experimental stages but has been done on several human embryos in attempt to fix a genetic defect.